troglobit/resume/resume.md

 development.
 Intimate knowledge of C, Make and the GNU configure & build system.
 Intermediate knowledge of Python, Perl, Lua, and C++.

-Open Source projects maintained at <https://github.com/troglobit>:
+Some Open Source projects maintained at <https://github.com/troglobit>:

 finit
 :   A fast init with process supervision, plugin system, and conditions.